trueos/pcbsd/docs/install.rst

 type of encryption prevents the data on the disks from being available during bootup, unless the correct passphrase is typed at the bootup screen.
 Once the passphrase is accepted, the data is unencrypted and can easily be read from disk.

 To configure full disk encryption, check the box "Encrypt disk with GELI".
-This option will be greyed out if "Partition disk with GPT" is not selected as GELI does not support MBR partitioning at this time.
-If needed, use the "Back" button to go back to the screen and check the box for GPT partitioning.
-Once the
-"Encrypt disk with GELI" box is checked, input a good passphrase twice into the "Password" fields.
+This option will be greyed out if "GPT (Best for new hardware)" is not selected as GELI does not support MBR partitioning at this time.
+If needed, use the "Back" button to go back to the :ref:`Advanced Mode` screen and select the option "GPT (Best for new hardware)".
+Once the "Encrypt disk with GELI" box is checked, input a good passphrase twice into the "Password" fields.
 This password should be long and something that you will not forget, but hard for other users, especially those who know you, to guess.

 .. warning:: if you ever forget this passphrase, you will be unable to decrypt the disks and will lose access to their data!